Assistant Professor, Philosophy and Religious Studies and Shri Parshvanath Presidential Chair in Jain Studies

 “Does Whitehead Have a Theory of Mourning?: A Response to Butler’s Inquiry,” Beyond Superlatives: Regenerating Whitehead's Philosophy of Experience, ed.
 Hollis Phelps, J. R. Hustwit, and Roland Faber (New York: Cambridge Scholars Publishing, 2014).

 “They Will Know We Are Process Thinkers By Our…: Finding Whitehead’s Ecological Ethic Through the Lens of Ecofeminism and Jainism,” Polydoxy: Theologies of the Manifold, ed.
 Catherine Keller and Laurel Schneider (New York: Routledge Press, 2010).

 “Animals and Humanity in the World: Job 38-39” Celebration of Wisdom: Life and Meaning in Job, Proverbs, and Ecclesiastes, ed.
 Steven Schweitzer (Elkhart: Institute of Mennonite Studies, 2009).

 ENCYCLOPEDIA ENTIRES, PEER REVIEWED

 Religious Violence Today: Faith and Conflict in the Modern World, ed.
 Michael Jerryson.
-(Santa Barbara: ABC-Clio, forthcoming 2019).
+(Santa Barbara: ABC-Clio, 2019).

 Jain vegetarian diet